 4 Common Credit Card MythsMarch 5, 2017

 Most people have mixed feelings about credit cards.
 For some, they are a great tool for building credit.
 For others, they are the first form of consumer debt that many people incur.
 Although the majority of Americans own at least one credit card, a surprising number of people struggle with basic information about the terms, requirements, and the multiple ways they impact personal credit profiles.
-According to a recent survey from NerdWallet, most credit card users are unaware of the effects that many common actions have on their credit scores.
+According to a survey from NerdWallet, most credit card users are unaware of the effects that many common actions have on their credit scores.
 More than half of consumers do not know when they begin being charged interest on credit card purchases, and 54 percent do not know that carrying a credit card balance does not help a person’s credit score.
 These findings support the idea that, while credit cards are widely used, the majority of Americans are unfamiliar with all of the information necessary to use them correctly.
-Here are four common credit card myths and why you should know about them:
+Here are four common credit card myths and the real truth behind them:

 Credit Card Myth #1: Carrying a balance is good for your credit score.